 5 Ways to Get Your High Schooler in Back-to-Homeschool Mode

 After you have your goals in mind, the next logical step is to turn them into actionable steps that you can accomplish in the coming year.
 High schoolers may need guidance with this part.
 Being able to break down a mission into achievable actions is a skill that tends to come with life experience.
 Involving your student in this process will go more smoothly if you already know what your teen’s learning style is.
-If he or she is visually oriented, for example, having a graphic planner in front of you as you plan out your year will help immensely.
+If they are visually oriented, for example, having a graphic planner in front of you as you plan out your year will help immensely.
 There are many ways to plan for the coming homeschool year, though, including planning:

 - by credit hours needed